Dramatycznie/AO3_Scraper/README.md

 # AO3_Scraper
-Web scraper that extracts bookmark metadata from Archive of Our Own and saves it to a CSV file.
-Works on public and private bookmarks if you log into your AO3 account.
-Now with an option to download the bookmarks and neatly organize them into folders based on fandoms.
+A web scraper that extracts bookmark metadata from Archive of Our Own and saves it to a CSV file.
+Has an option to download the bookmarks and neatly organize them into folders based on fandoms.

+**Works on public and private bookmarks if you log into your AO3 account.**

 ## Table of Contents
 - [Features](#features)